 Last updated on November 12, 2020 at 06:14 pm

 Riding a bicycle on busy roads can be a little scary, a lot of fun and really practical!
-As the weather continues to heat up, biking may be the fastest way for you to get some exercise and fresh air, get groceries or just get from point A to point B. Whether you’re a seasoned pro or just an occasional rider, safety should always come first on the road.
+While the weather is still warm, biking may be the fastest way for you to get some exercise and fresh air, get groceries or just get from point A to point B. Whether you’re a seasoned pro or just an occasional rider, safety should always come first on the road.
 Here are a few bike safety tips for you to keep in mind while mounted on your two-wheeled steed.

 - Always wear a helmet — even if your local laws don’t require one.
 Although it’s easy to guard against, head trauma is one of the most common bike injuries.
 The more often you ride your bike, the more protective gear you should wear.

 - Know the law.Be sure to fully understand your local laws for riding on the road and your rights should you get into an accident.
 The New Jersey Department of Transportation has resources to help you get started.
 To read about the bike laws in your state, visit the League of American Bicyclists website.

 Do you often ride your bike around cars?
 Plymouth Rock Assurance wants to hear your safety tips.
 Share yours in the comments below.

 Click here for more information about insurance in your state.